Hannah Höch at Whitechapel Gallery

 Höch stayed in Germany during Nazi rule and kept herself to herself, in a cottage on the outskirts of Berlin.
 Her work rarely makes reference to what was going on during those years – those hunting the retrospective might find The Strong Man, 1931, and The Sea Snake, 1937 as direct references to those times.
 Needless to say, Höch was not exhibiting much.

 Post-war she moved into abstraction, though keeping up with satirical collages, going now for Hollywood bombshells.
 Whitechapel Gallery has a problem reconciling these two sides of her work post-war – the show ends with Höch on film talking about the absolute beauty of abstraction – and then we are presented with work that is abreast with Rosenquist (try his Marilyn to her Marlene).

 Höch, says the gallery, has never seemed more relevant.
 This too, is not true.
 Hoch is not “more relevant”; she has not been saved from Bluebeard the art historian’s tower, but is still unsurpassed.
 We still hold some of those old snobberies – while Höch was not being shown, Jenny Saville, super-pseud, was being lauded for doing certainly nothing radical, nothing short of reactionary in fact, but doing it in oil paint.
 There is the spectre of our new morality in calling Höch “never more relevant”, to which there is a simple antidote: imagine Höch’s works – Marlene, From an Ethongraphic Museum – made by a man.

-Hannah Höch is at Whitechapel Gallery until 23rd March 2014, for further information visit here.
+Hannah Höch is at Whitechapel Gallery until 23rd March 2014.
+For further information visit the gallery’s website here.